jpetazzo/dockvpn/README.md

 called.
 The command could even take the client CN as argument, and another `revoke` command could be used to revoke previously issued keys.

+## Verified to work with ...

+People have successfully used this VPN server with clients such as:

+- OpenVPN on Linux,
+- Viscosity on OSX (#25),
+- Tunnelblick on OSX,
+- (some VPN client on Android but I can't remember which).